dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ## Performance Result

-- The following table shows the time taken (in seconds) to run each SQL query and its associated file format without SNAPPY compression.
+- The following table shows the time taken (in seconds) to run each SQL query in the specific file format table without SNAPPY compression.
 This result is adapted from the previous test as described [here]({{ site.baseurl }}{% link docs/cdw/benchmarkfs.md %}).

 | File Format  | Engine | INSERT | SELECT COUNT (1st)|SELECT COUNT (2nd) |SELECT AVG(1st)|SELECT AVG(2nd)|